skienzmatishun/rippreport/content/p/alabama-first-in-political-corruption/index.md

 ---
-title: "ALABAMA -  FIRST IN POLITICAL CORRUPTION"
+title: ALABAMA -  FIRST IN POLITICAL CORRUPTION
 date: 2019-06-05
-thumbnail: "img/alabama-first-in-political-corruption.png"
+thumbnail: img/alabama-first-in-political-corruption.png
 categories:
 - alabama
 authors:
 - admin
+alttags: "Gold medal with a number one, symbolizing Alabama’s ranking as first in political corruption"
 ---
 You want to know why Alabama is first in political corruption and last in education?
 CORRUPTION,

 Political Corruption.